 The 2022 Plan provides that upon the effectiveness of a "sale event," as defined in the 2022 Plan, all awards under the 2022 Plan will automatically terminate, unless the parties to the sale event agree that such awards will be assumed, continued or substituted by the successor entity.
-In the event of such termination, we will have the option (in our sole discretion) to make or provide for the payment, in cash or in kind, to the participants holding stock options and stock appreciation rights, of an amount equal to the difference between the sale price multiplied by the number of shares of common stock subject to outstanding stock options and stock appreciation rights, or each participant will be permitted, within a specified period of time prior to the consummation of the sale event, to exercise all outstanding stock options and stock appreciation) to make or provide for a payment, in cash or in kind, to the participants holding other awards in an amount equal to the sale price in the extent then exercisable) held by such participant.
+In the event of such termination, we will have the option (in our sole discretion) to make or provide for the payment, in cash or in kind, to the participants holding stock options and stock appreciation rights, of an amount equal to the difference between the sale price multiplied by the number of shares of common stock subject to outstanding stock options and stock appreciation rights and the aggregate exercise price of all such outstanding stock options and stock appreciation rights, or each participant will be permitted, within a specified period of time prior to the consummation of the sale event, to exercise all outstanding stock options and stock appreciation rights (to the extent then exercisable) held by such participant.
 We will also have the option (in our sole discretion) to make or provide for a payment, in cash or in kind, to the participants holding other awards in an amount equal to the sale price multiplied by the number of vested shares of common stock under such awards.
 Notwithstanding the foregoing, and except as otherwise provided by the Compensation Committee in the award agreement, the Compensation Committee, in its discretion, may determine to accelerate the vesting of all outstanding awards with time-based vesting, conditions and restrictions or with conditions and restrictions relating to the attainment of performance goals, immediately prior to, or during a specified period of time following, the effective time of a sale event or a "change in control event," as defined in the 2022 Plan, or to the extent specified in the relevant award certificate.